KoptelovaEkaterina/Bioinformatics/README.md

 awk '{print $2 "\n" $14 "\n"}' way_to file/file > way_to_put/file
 ```

-Than we took 2 and 14 and made one file
+Than we took 2 and 14 and made one file.fasta

 |0|
 |--|